casualcore/casual/middleware/binding/readme.md

 binding
 ================================

-Responsible for bindings to othher languages.
+Responsible for bindings to other languages.

 Objectives